jsway1/RetinaRAG/README.md

 <img width="600" alt="Screenshot 2024-07-10 at 3 50 45 PM" src="https://github.com/jsway1/RetinaRAG/assets/45215554/4e3d79f4-1b45-4af2-93e9-2d77205a5a6d">
 </p>

 The Mistral 7B Instruct model was also compared to the TinyLlama-1.1B	model.
-The TinyLlama model had difficulty producing output on occasion (would return random phrases) so the Mistral 7B Instruct model was selected for further development.
+The TinyLlama model had difficulty producing output on occasion and would return responses asking the user to find other sources for the requested information.
+As such, the Mistral 7B Instruct model was selected for further development tasks.

 #### Link to Demo Video: